mart-cervants/ddpg/README.md

 # ddpg
 Implementation of the Deep Deterministic Policy Gradient.
+Tested in the Pendulum-v1 OpenAI environment.

 Additional information at: https://arxiv.org/abs/1509.02971